 -

-activation_key: Key for campaign targeting.
+activation_key: Key for external deployment targeting.
 Signal agents MUST return this whenis_live: trueAND the caller has access to the deployment.
-Orchestrators MUST use this for targeting (notsignal_agent_segment_id).
+Orchestrators MUST use this for platform or destination targeting (notsignal_agent_segment_id).
+For seller-offered signals selected on a sales-agent media buy, usepackages[].targeting_overlay.signal_targeting_groups; includeactivation_keyonly when the seller requires a prior activation key.

 Governance metadata